-How Much Is General Liability Insurance?
+How Much Does General Liability Insurance Cost?

-General Liability: Industry Drives Pricing
+Commercial General Liability Insurance: Industry Drives Pricing

-Take a look at the graph below to see how the industry you work in affects what you'll pay for a GL policy with an aggregate limit of $2 million and a per-occurrence limit of $1 million (that's our most popular policy limit, as we'll explain below).
+Take a look at the graph below to see how the industry you work in affects what you'll pay for a General Liability policy with an aggregate limit of $2 million and a per-occurrence limit of $1 million (that's our most popular policy limit, as we'll explain below).
 (Hint: hover over bars to see exact values.)

-General Liability: Coverage Limits Affect Cost
+How General Liability Coverage Limits Affect Cost

 If you want car insurance that pays for a wide range of damage, you have to pay more for it.
 The same rule applies to business insurance: if you want a policy with higher coverage limits, expect to pay more than you would for bare-bones coverage.